sdiehl28/baseball-analytics/README.md

 ### MLB Data

+#### Lahman Overview

 Lahman has MLB statistics summarized by **player per year** and by **team per year**.

-Retrosheet has play-by-play data for every MLB game since 1974.
-Data is available since 1918 with older years having somewhat more missing data.
-This data can be parsed to summarize statistics by **player per game** and **team per game**.

 The Lahman data is tidy and has several csv files.
-The latest available description of each csv file has been copied to the `data/lahman` directory.
+The latest description of each csv file has been copied to the `data/lahman` directory and is called readme2017.txt.
+Loosely speaking, a description of data might be called "readme" or "data dictionary" or "code book".

+As of December 2019, Lahman has data through the end of the 2018 season.

 Data is tidy if: